-The Northwest Jacksonville Solar Partners LLC facility, previously referred to as Montgomery Solar, commissioned in May of 2017 is near the Jacksonville International Airport on the City’s northside.
-This 7 MW site will produce approximately 17,000 MWh in its first year.
-AlsoEnergy™ ia also providing a way to view live generation data.
+The Northwest Jacksonville Solar Partners LLC facility, previously referred to as Montgomery Solar, commissioned in May of 2017 and is near the Jacksonville International Airport on the City’s northside.
+This 7 MW site produced over 13,000 MWh in its first year.
+AlsoEnergy™ is providing a way to view live generation data.

 Old Plank Road Solar Facility

 The Old Plank Road Solar facility is a 3 MW site on the City’s westside.
-It was commissioned in October 2017 and is estimated to produce approximately 7,000 MWh in its first year.
+It was commissioned in October 2017 and produced over 5,000 MWh of electricity in its first year.
 Live onsite generation can be viewed with eGauge Systems software.

 Starratt Road Solar Facility

 Commissioned in December 2017, the Starratt Road Solar facility is a 5 MW site located on the City’s northside.
-This site is expected to generate approximately 10,500 MWh in its first year of operation.
+This site generated approximately 9,000 MWh in its first year of operation.

 Simmons Road Solar Facility

 The 2 MW Simmons Road Solar facility commissioned in January of 2018 and is located on the City’s northside.
-The site is estimated to generate about 3,850 MWh in the first year.
+The site generated about 3,500 MWh of electricity in the first year.